LiberPH/Machine_learning_A-Z_Udemy/Machine_learning_A-Z_Udemy/README.md

 ```
 ## Encoding categorical data

-Categorical variables = they contain categories.
+- Categorical variables = they contain categories.
-Catrgorical variables need to be encoded into numbers.
+- Categorical variables need to be encoded into numbers.

+### In python
+A library does it for us.